This post may contain affiliate links. Please read our disclosure for more info.

 The Next Generation

-Technology will be an integral part of everyone’s day to day life, way more than it is today.
-Start learning to code as soon as possible, whether its in web development or another avenue.
+Technology in the future will be an integral part of everyone’s day to day life, a lot more than it is today.
+I encourage everyone to start learning to code as soon as possible, whether it’s in web development or another avenue of programming.

 If you are interested in learning web development and don’t know where to start, I have many articles and tutorials that will point you in the right direction.